Welcome to the next interview in our interview series where renowned mile and point gurus share their insights on having Big Travel with Small Money!

 What do you now know about collecting miles and points which you wish you knew when you started out?

-I wish I got in earlier on the Citi American Airlines credit card churning.
+I wish I got in earlier on the Citi American Airlines credit cards.
 I’m extremely jealous of those who earned 1-2 million miles by applying for new American Airlines cards every 30-60 days before Citi restricted sign-up bonuses to new customers.

 What would your readers be surprised to know about you?